Santoscoy/backend_code_challenge_santoscoy/README.md

 you can click on the *Python Course* link and the fields that where empty are now rendered as the template that have been selected before, also can click on the *VIEW ON SITE* button to show how is rendered in a html template.

+#### NOTES

-NOTE: The admin site have some configured features, like look in email templates by template name, or look in emails by related template, related user or the email address of the creator of the email, also if the data base have a lot of emails can filter by related template, related user ,etc.
+1. The admin site have some configured features, like look in email templates by template name, or look in emails by related template, related user or the email address of the creator of the email, also if the data base have a lot of emails can filter by related template, related user ,etc.

+2. For practicity the data base of the production site has some registers of users, and one email template, and one email.
+3. Can login as staff by enter:
+  + username: staff
+  + password: staff